Entry Requirements

 Adult entry is available for DoHA low risk evidentiary level candidates aged 20 or over.
 Applicants must provide evidence of current or most recent employment.

 Your Curriculum Vitae (CV) should include full employment and educational history, including dates and positions held for at least the last five years.
-Adult entrants are still required to meet all student visa criteria as set by the DoHA.
+Adult entrants are still required to meet all student visa criteria as set by DoHA.

 Please note: Eligibility for Adult Entry is determined by course entry requirements in conjunction with your country of origin requirements as set by DoHA.